U.S. unveils plan to control some toxins in drinking water

 The Defense Department uses foam containing the chemicals for military exercises.

-Last year, the Department of Health and Human Services’ Agency for Toxic Substances and Disease Registry released a draft study that found that risk level for exposure to PFAS chemicals should be at least seven to 10 times lower than the current threshold of 70 parts per trillion recommended by the EPA.
+Last year, the Department of Health and Human Services’ Agency for Toxic Substances and Disease Registry released a draft study that found that risk level for exposure to PFAS chemicals should be at least 7 to 10 times lower than the current threshold of 70 parts per trillion recommended by the EPA.

 Environmental groups accused EPA of dragging its feet on setting a more stringent threshold but Wheeler said at a press conference that it needs to make sure a new proposed limit is legally defensible.